keu/docs/software/workspace-permissions.md

 :::caution

 If a user already exists on a Deployment before being invited via a Team, the user context with the most permissive role will be applied to the Deployment.
-For more information, read [Import IDP Groups](import-idp-groups.md).
+For more information, read [Import IdP Groups](import-idp-groups.md).

 :::

-## View and Edit User Roles
+## View and edit user roles

 ### Workspace

-#### View Workspace Users
+#### View Workspace users

 To view roles within a Workspace via the Software UI, navigate to **Workspace** > **Users**.
 All Workspace users have access to this view and can see the roles of other users.